mac-comp240/hw6_estimate-pi/README.md

 Spend some time determining what problems sizes as powers of 2 give how many digits of accuracy for pi.
 Record the precision (number of accurate digits of pi) for each problem size (read on to see how far you can go).
+Try more than one execution of the code, because you will notice that the accuracy can vary.
+(You will never get really good accuracy, but you should see it improve with increase in problem size, and you should see it be poor and very a lot at very small problem sizes, because you are covering less of the 'unit circle' with 'throws' or 'trials'.)

 **IMPORTANT:** Please note that just like the older C  `rand_r` function, even the C++ distribution classes can only create a certain number of random numbers.
 On our server using g++, the std::uniform_real_distribution<double> class can create MAX_INT different real numbers.
-Therefore, highest number of 'throws' or 'trials' of x,y values you can us is 2147483647.
+Therefore, highest number of 'throws' or 'trials' of x,y values you can use is 2147483647.

 You must stop at this number.
 You can try this if you like- the sequential version takes about 5 minutes, so you will need to be patient.
 Starting from 4194304, how long do some of the powers of 2 problem sizes take?